-How To Increase RoI Using Marketing Mix Model (MMM)
+How To Increase ROI Using Marketing Mix Model (MMM)

 How would it be if we were to tell you with near-certainty how much money to invest in every marketing action?
-Which, in turn, will help your business determine the optimal degree of investment in each marketing channel.
+This, in turn, will help your business determine the optimal degree of investment in each marketing channel.

 What is every Chief Marketing Officer’s (CMO) dream?
 He/she would love to have an unlimited budget, for marketing.
 But if wishes were horses, well…..

 In reality, every CMO has a limited budget, which they are then supposedly required to use judiciously across their chosen marketing channels.
-In retail, for example, only about 10 per cent of revenue is used for marketing.
+In retail, for example, only about 10 percent of revenue is used for marketing.

 We at Express Analytics believe that a limited budget should not limit the knowledge on how best to allocate this money.
 Calculated planning by way of Marketing Mix Modeling (MMM) can help marketers overcome budget blues by finding the most-effective mix of marketing variables to get the best return on investment (ROI).